powergun/hsAlgorithms/heap-queue/README.md

 > The worst case is insertion into a heap of size n = 2^k — 1, requiring a
 > total of k links and O(k) = O(log n) time.

+P/33

+implementing deleteMin (aka pop())

+> After discarding the root of the extracted tree, we must somehow return
+> the children of the discarded node to the remaining list of trees.
+> Note that each list of children **is almost a valid binomial heap.**
+> convert the list of children into a valid binomial heap by reversing
+> it and then merge this list with the remaining trees.